Breathing Problems Solved

 It is very important to help parents to understand that the process of sanitation and keeping children healthy will last their whole lifetime.
 Remind them that children are individuals requiring respect and having their own desires.

-During our sessions we tried to explain to both parents and children that health is a real treasure and to achieve it takes a great deal of effort.
-A child should comprehend what is the cause of his illness and how the Buteyko breathing method works.
-Otherwise, our teaching will become a set of clichés: sealing up a mouth at night, training is just 10 control pauses [body oxygen test], stopping an [asthma] attack is 5 breathing cycles, etc. For better motivation and consolidation of the method you can offer a kid to share his knowledge with newcomers, encouraging him to use examples from his personal experience.
+Otherwise, our teaching will become a set of cliches: sealing up a mouth at night, training is just 10 control pauses [body oxygen test], stopping an [asthma] attack is 5 breathing cycles, etc. For better motivation and consolidation of the method, you can offer a kid to share his knowledge with newcomers, encouraging him to use examples from his personal experience.

 Both parents and children have to learn a fresh approach to life.
 And in case they forget about something like nasal breathing, walking, proper nutrition, then it is up to a doctor to remind them gently.

-In accordance to the particular features we can divide children into three age groups: up to one year old (infants), from one to three (toddlers), older than three year old.
+In accordance to the particular features, we can divide children into three age groups: up to one-year-old (infants), from one to three (toddlers), older than three-year-old.

-First group (infants, up to one year old)
+First group (infants, up to one-year-old)

-It is necessary to start training infant children with the Buteyko breathing method from the day they are born.
-Don't wait until an infant child will begin to understand your theory and recommendations.
-Parents have to expose their will power, patience and love in order to conquer their child's illness.
-Elimination of deep breathing can be performed on kids of that age by using a range of factors decreasing a breath and normalizing nasal breathing.
-This includes tight swaddling, mouth fixation by a dummy or patch, water and tempering procedures, physical exercises and rational nutrition.
-Also we can use - as a variation of the Buteyko breathing method training- I. B. Charkovsky method: diving in a bathtub, showering, and teaching babies to swim.
+Also, we can use – as a variation of the Buteyko breathing method training- I. B. Charkovsky method: diving in a bathtub, showering, and teaching babies to swim.
 This is a wonderful method.
 Every dive is a control pause.
 Their number should be gradually increased up to 100-200 times a day.

 Second group (toddlers, from one to three years old)

-This group is the most complex one with respect to the method's recommendations.
-To this time all children are admitted to a crèche where they are fed constantly with sweet porridge with milk.
 They are wearing shoes all the time and they spend a lot of time in stuffy rooms.
 But even under this condition parents and doctors have to control their nasal breathing day and night.
-If necessary, you have to seal the toddler's mouth up with a piece of tape at night.
-Toddlers must sleep on their tummies on a hard bed.

 It is recommended to conduct the Buteyko breathing method sessions with toddlers using some elements of games: